irscunha/dotfiles/README.md

   * Install Flameshot (screenshot tool)
   * Install telegram-desktop (messager tool)
   * Install zip and unzip (.zip compress and decompress tools)

-### Set screen layout with arandr
-The `bspwmrc` file contains a line for running a screen configuration on a shellscript file.
-It's recommended to save your arandr config under the name `screenlayout.sh` or remove the line and set the layout in any other way.

 ### Requirements asked by the playbook
   * The absolute path of wallpaper image (for pywal to use)